LEARN MORE ABOUT WHAT HAPPENS AT WESTMINSTER

 The Parents and Tots Playgroup is a welcoming collection of people.
 It’s an opportunity for children to play and socialize while parents supervise and have a chance to connect with other parents.

 It runs every Tuesday from 10 until 11:30am.
 We go two months on and then two months off.
-We have just started our summer break, but will return on Tuesday, September 5th.
+We have just started our pre-Christmas break, but will return in January 2018.
 We’ll then run every Tuesday in January and February, and into the first week of March.
 Then we’ll take another 2 month break.

 There is usually between 8 and 20 children, along with their caregivers.
 It’s very informal which means there is no official programming.
 But you’ll feel right at home as parents sip coffee and have relaxed conversation while overlooking their kids having a great time playing.

 Parents are asked to bring a healthy nut free snack to share, if possible, however it is absolutely not necessary.
 Come on by!
 We look forward to meeting you and your little ones.

 Please call me at 722-4103 if you have any questions. -Laura Ruttan, Coordinator

 Our Youth Coordinator Julie Cunha organizes this program, and meets with parents to go over guidelines, best practices and what families can expect in these sessions.

 One change we have introduced is that we have split our group into a younger and older group.
 In the 2017-2018 season the Junior group (grades 5 to 8) will meet on Sunday afternoons (resuming again after Easter), but the Senior group will have their own small group led by Julie as a part of our small groups program.

 The Junior youth group sessions will happen on Sunday afternoons from 2 to 3:30pm at the church.

 We use a lively curriculum, talk faith, have fun, enjoy snacks, and form relationships as we talk about and grow in our faith together.